The Elgin Fairlawn – Adorable guesthouse with history and charm that five-star hotels cannot buy.

 - Kasturi Restaurant – One of several across Kolkata for unfussy Indian food at reasonable prices in a clean setting.
-2-minute walk (180m).
+(200m).

 - Zaranj – At the corner opposite the Indian Museum.
 Plush and pricey, the menu is tempting and the service, impeccable.
-2-minute walk (200m).
+(200m).

 - Sudder Street is lined with interesting shops, as much for foreign tourists as Indian locals.
 The alleys off Sudder are also packed with market stalls.
 An attraction for some are the helpful (and rare) travel agencies which can arrange train tickets and change money.

 - Indian Museum – This must-see museum is the country’s largest and oldest.
 It houses a world-class collection of ancient artifacts from India and beyond, along with Raj-era relics housed in an occasionally frustrating manner.
 Open from 10 am to 6.30 pm on weekdays and until 8 pm on weekends.
 On the main road at the turnoff to Sudder Street, 250m away.

 - Mother House – Also known as Missionaries of Charity, it houses the tomb of Mother Teresa as well as her photographs, awards, articles, and belongings.
 The description of work done by her charity is eye-opening.
 (2 km).

 - Victoria Memorial – Kolkata’s most popular attraction, this opulent British-era white marble replica of the original Victoria Memorial in London was built to commemorate Queen Victoria’s 25-year rule of India.
 In addition to lush gardens, statues, and sculptures, there are sound and light shows from March to June (7:45 pm).
 Open daily from 11 am to 4pm.
 (4 km).